-This prospectus supplement and the accompanying prospectus are part of a registration statement on Form F-3 (Registration No. 333-248554) that we filed with the Securities and Exchange Commission ("SEC") utilizing a "shelf" registration process.
+This prospectus supplement and the accompanying prospectus are part of a registration statement on Form F-3 (File No. 333-248554) that we filed with the Securities and Exchange Commission ("SEC") utilizing a "shelf" registration process.
 This document is in two parts.
 The first part is this prospectus supplement, which describes the terms of this offering and also adds to and updates the information contained in the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus.
 The second part is the accompanying prospectus, which provides you with a general description of the securities we may offer from time to time, some of which does not apply to this offering.
 Generally, when we refer only to the prospectus, we are referring to the combined document consisting of this prospectus supplement and the accompanying prospectus, and, when we refer to the accompanying prospectus, we are referring to the base prospectus.
-If there is any inconsistency between the information in this prospectus supplement and the accompanying prospectus on the information in this prospectus supplement.
-You should read the information in this prospectus supplement and the accompanying prospectus together with any related free writing prospectus and the additional information incorporated by reference herein and therein as provided for under the heading "Incorporation of Certain Information by Reference."
+If there is any inconsistency between the information in this prospectus supplement and the accompanying prospectus supplement.
+You should read the information in this prospectus supplement and the accompanying prospectus supplement.
+You should read the information in this prospectus supplement and the accompanying prospectus supplement.
+You should read the additional information incorporated by reference."